hfp/libxstream/samples/ozaki/README.md

 build fails, initialization says so under `OZAKI_VERBOSE=1` and the `mma.sync` path is used with its own tuning, at no cost in speed.

-Two knobs matter for it. `OZAKI_KU` sets how much K is staged per round and defaults to 8 here rather than 2: at 2 the barrier is not amortized and the path is slower than `mma.sync`. `OZAKI_WGMMA_M=128` runs two warp groups per work-group, which share one staged B tile and so read the residue planes once for twice the rows; the gain grows with the problem (+4% at n=2048, +18% at n=8192) and turns into a small loss below the point where the work-groups still fill the device, where the tile drops back to 64 rows automatically.
-Both cost shared memory:
+Three knobs tune it, all set to the fastest measured value by default.
-2 x (M + N) x KU x 32 bytes, i.e. 128 KB at the defaults, which holds an SM to one work-group.
-Lower `OZAKI_KU` if a device refuses that.
+`OZAKI_WGMMA_RS=0` stages A in shared memory instead of loading it into registers, and costs 10% (n=1024) to 40% (n=8192). `OZAKI_KU` sets how much K is staged per round (16 here, or 8 without RS); it is what the path spends shared memory on, 128 KB at the defaults, so lower it if a device refuses that. `OZAKI_WGMMA_M=128` runs two warp groups per work-group instead of one, worth +4% at n=2048 and +18% at n=8192.

 Two implications worth knowing.
 The kernel is built twice — once from OpenCL C, then again from patched PTX — because warp-group MMA cannot